aarnaumir/ZNumbers/Readme.md

 [35,]  1.0  1.0  1.0  1.0
 that is, all the dfns associated with the chain {0,1,2,3} whose values are in the set {0,0.3,1}.

 - sort.dfns(dfn1,dfn2,y).
-Given two dfns dfn1 and dfn2 associated with the chain {0,1,...,n-1} that take values in the vector (y,1) (the value 1 is excluded in the vector y) sort.dfns is a function that returns TRUE if the dfns dfn1 is greater than dfn2 and it returns FALSE otherwise.
+Given two dfns dfn1 and dfn2 associated with the chain {0,1,...,n-1} that take values in the set {y,1}={y_1=0<y_2<...<y_{m-1}< 1} (the value 1 is excluded in the vector y) sort.dfns is a function that returns TRUE if the dfns dfn1 is greater than dfn2 and it returns FALSE otherwise.
 Therefore, in this function the order of the dfns must be defined.
 For example, for the lexicographic order, if dfn1=c(0,0.1,0.3,1) dfn2=c(0,0.3,1,0.5)